arkency/posts/posts/2016-05-21-one-more-step-to-ddd-in-a-legacy-app.md

     </figure>
 </p>

-Recently I picked up a ticket from support team for one of our clients.
+Recently I picked up a ticket from support team of one of our clients.
 Few months ago VAT rates have changed in Norway - 5% became 10% and 12% became 15%.
 It has some implications to platform users — event organizers, since they can choose which VAT rate applies to products which they offer to the ticket buyers.
-You'll learn why I haven't just updated db column
+You'll learn why I haven't just updated db column.

 <!-- more -->

 ## Current state of the app
-This app is a great example of legacy software.
+This app is a great example of a legacy software.
 It's successful, earns a lot of money, but have some areas of code which haven't been cleaned yet.
 There's a concept of an _organization_ in codebase, which represents the given country market.
 The organization has an attribute called `available_vat_rates` which is simply a serialized attribute, keeping `VatRate` value objects.
 I won't focus on this object here, since its implementation is not a point of this post.
 It works in a really simple manner:

 ```
 #!ruby